Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course provides athletic training students with preparation into professional practice, including by not limited to the major areas of the national board of certification (BOC) examination, continuing education, and providing service.
-Students will have the opportunity increase their own understanding and professional skills through teaching various athletic training skills and techniques to newer students.
+Provides athletic training students with preparation into professional practice, including by not limited to the major areas of the national board of certification (BOC) examination, continuing education, and providing service.
+Students have the opportunity to increase their own understanding and professional skills through teaching various athletic training skills and techniques to newer students.

 ATTR 554.
-ATHLETIC TRAINING IN SPECIAL POPULATIONS.
+ATHLETIC TRAINING IN PARA POPULATIONS.
 2 Credits.

 Pre-requisites: ATTR 501.